rockset/rockset-js/packages/cli/README.md

 _See code: [src/commands/api/queryLambdas/listQueryLambdasInWorkspace.ts](./src/commands/api/queryLambdas/listQueryLambdasInWorkspace.ts)_

-## `rockset api:queryLambdas:updateQueryLambda [WORKSPACE] [QUERYLAMBDA] [BODY] [CREATE]`
+## `rockset api:queryLambdas:updateQueryLambda -f request.yaml`

 Update Query Lambda

 ```
 USAGE
-  $ rockset api:queryLambdas:updateQueryLambda [WORKSPACE] [QUERYLAMBDA] [BODY] [CREATE]
+  $ rockset api:queryLambdas:updateQueryLambda -f request.yaml

-ARGUMENTS
-  WORKSPACE    name of the workspace
-  QUERYLAMBDA  name of the Query Lambda
-  BODY         JSON Body for this POST request.
-Full schema at https://docs.rockset.com/rest-api#updatequerylambda
-  CREATE

 OPTIONS
-  -f, --file=file                The config file to execute this command from.
+  -f, --file=file                (required) The config file to execute this command from.
 Format must be [json|yaml].
-Keys are
-                                 translated into arguments of the same name.
-If no BODY argument is specified, the whole
+                                 Keys are translated into arguments of the same name.
+If no BODY argument is specified,
-                                 object, minus keys used as other arguments, will be passed in as the BODY.
+                                 the whole object, minus keys used as other arguments, will be passed in as the BODY.

   -h, --help                     show CLI help